 As with everything in the restaurant industry, don’t lose sight of the fact that, at the end of the day, everything is contingent on the quality of your food and your customer experience.

-If your food and customer experience are awesome, you can leverage social media and other tactics to attract local customers looking for trendy places to eat in or order from.
+If your food and customer experience are great, you can leverage social media and other tactics to attract local customers looking for trendy places to eat in or order from.
 Do that, and you’re well on your way to turning your establishment into a local hotspot.
-To get started setting up your loyalty program, let’s chat.

 News you care about.
 Tips you can use.